TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

 * (Optional) Parameters that configure a section of the result set by a *limit* or an *offset*.
 * (Optional) Parameters concerning the *Orderings* of the result set.

-Within a Repository, you can create a Query object by using the command :php:`$this->createQuery().` The Query object is already customized to the class which is managed by the Repository.
+Within a repository, you can create a Query object by using the command :php:`$this->createQuery().` The Query object is already customized to the class which is managed by the repository.
 Thus, the result set only consists of objects of that class, i.e. it consists of Offer objects within the :php:`OfferRepository`.
 After giving all the needed information to the Query object (detailed information will be given later on), you execute the request by using :php:`execute()` which returns a sorted Array with the properly instantiated objects (or a via limit and offset customized section of it).
-For example, the generic Repository method :php:`findAll()` looks as follows:
+For example, the generic repository method :php:`findAll()` looks as follows:

 .. code-block:: php